MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/BuildingAppsForIoTCore.md

   * Visual Basic

 ### IoT Focused Languages
  The IoT targeted languages require the download of the "Windows IoT Core Project Templates" from the Visual Studio **Tools->Extensions and Updates** manager.
 The IoT Focused languages support only Background Applications.
-You can also build *Windows Runtime Components* using C#, C++, or Visual Basic and then reference those libraries from any other language (except Python).
+You can also build *Windows Runtime Components* using C#, C++, or Visual Basic and then reference those libraries from any other language.

 * Languages
  * Arduino Wiring